Seeds to Starts Workshops

 What to do on the Seeds to Starts Workshop day

-Please be sure to check your e-mail both the night before and the morning of the workshop as it is possible that we may need to reschedule because of weather or other reasons.
-For the workshop, be prepared to be outside and bring water and gloves if you use them (we’ll have some gloves available.)
+Please be sure to check your e-mail both the night before and the morning of the workshop as it is possible that we may need to reschedule because of weather or other reasons. dress appropriately for the weather and bring water and gloves if you use them (we’ll have some gloves available.)